yarons/Lock/README.md

 _Lock_ is a graphical front-end for GnuPG (GPG) making use of a beautiful LibAdwaita GUI.

-Supported are
+Process text and files:

+- Encryption
-- Encryption and Decryption of text and files
+- Decryption
+- Signing
-- Signing and Verification of text and files
+- Verification

+Manage available keys in a list:

+- View expiry dates
+- Export public keys to files
-- Importing and Exporting of keys via files
+- Import keys from files

 <a href="https://flathub.org/apps/com.konstantintutsch.Lock"><img width="240" alt="Get it on Flathub" src="https://flathub.org/api/badge?locale=en"></a>